yaswanth-Git004/CyberSecurity-and-Ethical-Hacking/README.md

 10.Compressed and archived files using tar and zip 11.Encrypted and decrypted files using openssl

-Demo Video Watch our demo video on LinkedIn to see these tasks in action: https://<iframe src="https://www.linkedin.com/embed/feed/update/urn:li:ugcPost:7376204195877568512" height="612" width="504" frameborder="0" allowfullscreen="" title="Embedded post"></iframe>
+Demo Video Watch our demo video on LinkedIn to see these tasks in action: https://https://www.linkedin.com/posts/yaswanth-lakhanapuram-6592472a3_i-successfully-set-up-a-kali-linux-virtual-activity-7376204256346955776-alNk?utm_source=share&utm_medium=member_desktop&rcm=ACoAAEkvPuUBR_2jr_GeWJpzWOtWGVL4iK5f5-0

 Getting Started To try out these tasks yourself, follow these steps: